oliverklee/ext-feuserextrafields/README.md

 [![GitHub CI status](https://github.com/oliverklee/ext-feuserextrafields/workflows/CI/badge.svg?branch=main)](https://github.com/oliverklee/ext-feuserextrafields/actions)

-This TYPO3 extension adds additional common fields to FE users and provides Extbase models for this (like the extensions sr_feuser_register or sf_register do, but without the additional registering functionality).
+This TYPO3 extension adds additional common fields to FE users and provides Extbase models for this (like the *sr_feuser_register* and *sf_register* extensions do, but without the additional registering functionality).

 |                  | URL                                                               |
 |------------------|-------------------------------------------------------------------|